It is likely that the Ancient Britains were responsible for naming Malvern, or moel-bryn meaning “the bare hill”.

 The town of Malvern prospered significantly during the Victorian era, a key date being 1842, when Doctors James Wilson and Gully set up their water cure establishments in Belle Vue at the centre of town enabling visitors to ‘take the waters’.
 Both Charles Dickens and Charles Darwin arrived in town to sample the water for themselves.

 The reputation of the purity of Malvern water was firmly established when in 1851 J Schweppe & Co. presented it to the world at the Great Exhibition held in Hyde Park, London.
-Malvern Water is now bottled at Colwall by Schweppes (now part of the Coca Cola Corporation) and is available for sale at many of the excellent hostelries in the town; alternatively you can sample it free of charge at any of the 70 or so natural springs in the area.
+More recently, water from the Holywell Spring is now bottled and marketed as Holywell Malvern Spring Water, and is available for sale at cafes, restaurants and shops in the town; alternatively you can sample it free of charge at any of the 70 or so natural springs in the area.

 The names and locations of the natural Malvern springs can be found at www.malverntrail.co.uk/malvernhills.htm